Portfolio

 How do you launch unproven ad tech to skeptical enterprise buyers and drive adoption across APAC, US, and EU?
 I led the launch of eBay's Promoted Listings Advanced from beta to core revenue driver, attracting 2,500+ brands and contributing to eBay's $1B ads milestone.

-eBay PLA Differentiation slide showing product positioning
+eBay Promoted Listings Advanced differentiation slide showing product positioning

 Watch presentation recording